Importing Users from LDAP

 - You can also import users from LDAP.

 Step 2 - Specifying Appropriate User Roles

 All the users imported from LDAP will be assigned the 'Password User' role by default.
 To assign specific roles to specific users,

-In the UI that opens, all the Users imported from LDAP are shown in the LHS under the column "Password Users"
+- In the pop-up form that opens, all the Users imported from AD are listed.

 The final step is to enable LDAP authentication.
-This will allow your users to use their LDAP directory password to login to PMP.
+This will allow your users to use their LDAP directory password to log in to Password Manager Pro.
 Note that this scheme will work only for users who have been already imported to the local database from AD.